How to use Chunking to Fire up your Language Learning

 • Again, but this time In different rhythms or speeds.

 • Use what opera singers and actors call “back-chaining.”
-Back-chaining is the practice of going backwards and building up a word one syllable at a time.
+Back-chaining is the practice of going backward and building up a word one syllable at a time.
 (More on this in the video.)

 4. Record yourself at normal speed to listen to and identify problems.